Chart Color Schemes

 Tweed Heads has seen population growth performance typically on par with national averages when looking at short and medium term trends

 Tweed Heads' population is approximately 21,595 as of November 2025.
-This figure represents an increase of 1,032 people from the 2021 Census total of 20,563, reflecting a growth rate of 5.0%.
-The increase is inferred from the estimated resident population of 21,283 in June 2024 and an additional 180 validated new addresses since the Census date.
+This figure reflects a growth of 1,032 people, a 5.0% increase since the 2021 Census which recorded a population of 20,563.
+The change is inferred from an estimated resident population of 21,283 in June 2024 and an additional 180 validated new addresses since the Census date.
 This results in a population density ratio of 215 persons per square kilometer.
-Tweed Heads' growth rate exceeded that of its SA4 region (3.3%) and SA3 area, indicating it as a growth leader.
-Overseas migration contributed approximately 50.2% of overall population gains recently.
+Tweed Heads' growth rate exceeded both the SA4 region (3.3%) and the SA3 area, positioning it as a growth leader.
+Overseas migration contributed approximately 50.2% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
-Growth rates by age group are applied to all areas for the years 2032 to 2041.
-By 2041, Tweed Heads' population is projected to increase by approximately 2,041 persons, reflecting an overall gain of around 8.0% over the 17-year period, in line with Australia's non-metropolitan areas median growth trend.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on demographic trends and the latest annual ERP population numbers, Tweed Heads is expected to increase by approximately 2,041 persons to 2041, reflecting an overall gain of 8.0% over the 17-year period.

 Frequently Asked Questions - Population